MileHacker Logo

 Smart Travel

-• Rely on municipal buses for local travel and long-distance buses for intercity.
+• Rely on municipal buses for getting around locally and long-cross-country buses for intercity.

 • Eat street food and at local, inexpensive eateries.

-• Use mobile payment for effectiveness and value.
+• Use mobile payment for efficiency and value.

 Focus on free attractions like city parks and markets.